leetcode-python-java/leetcode-python-java/solutions/1-1000/200-number-of-islands.md

 ## Solution 1: 'Depth-First Search' by Recursion
 ![](../../images/binary_tree_DFS_1.png)

-From this sample code bellow, you can see that starting from a node, through recursive calls, it goes up until it can't go any further, turns right, and continues up.
+From this sample code bellow, you can see that starting from a vertex, through recursive calls, it goes up until it can't go any further, turns right, and continues up.
 The priority order of directions is `up, right, down, left`.
 ```java
 depth_first_search(i - 1, j); // up
 depth_first_search(i, j + 1); // right